-As additional consideration under the Mustang Founders Agreement, Mustang will also: (i) pay an equity fee in shares of common stock, payable within five business days of the closing of any equity or debt financing for Mustang or any of its respective subsidiaries that occurs after the effective date of the Mustang Founders Agreement and ending on the date when Fortress no longer has majority voting control in the Company's voting equity, equal to 2.5% of the gross amount of any such equity or debt financing; and (ii) pay a cash fee equal to 4.5% of the Company's annual net sales, payable on an annual basis, within ninety days of the end of each calendar year.
-In the event of a Change in Control, the Company will pay a one-time change in control fee equal to five times the product of (A) net sales for the twelve months immediately preceding the change in control and (B) 4.5%.
+As additional consideration under the Mustang Founders Agreement, Mustang will also: (i) pay an equity fee in shares of common stock, payable within five (5) business days of the closing of any equity or debt financing for Mustang or any of its respective subsidiaries that occurs after the effective date of the Mustang Founders Agreement and ending on the date when Fortress no longer has majority voting control in the Company's voting equity, equal to two and one-half (2.5%) of the gross amount of any such equity or debt financing; and (ii) pay a cash fee equal to four and one-half percent (4.5%) of the Company's annual net sales, payable on an annual basis, within ninety (90) days of the end of each calendar year.
+In the event of a Change in Control, the Company will pay a one-time change in control fee equal to five (5x) times the product of (A) net sales for the twelve (12) months immediately preceding the change in control and (B) four and one-half percent (4.5%).

-On March 13, 2016, pursuant to the then in effect Mustang Founders Agreement, on the anniversary date of the Founders' Agreement, the Company issued 250,000 shares of its Class B Common Stock to Fortress representing 2.5% of the fully diluted outstanding shares of the Company.
+On March 13, 2016, pursuant to the then in effect Mustang Founders Agreement, on the anniversary date of the Founders' Agreement, the Company issued 250,000 shares of its Class B common stock to Fortress representing 2.5% of the fully diluted outstanding shares of the Company.
 Pursuant to the terms of the Mustang Founders Agreement, as amended in July 2016, this equity fee is no longer payable.

 Effective as of March 13, 2015, the Company entered into a Management Services Agreement (the "MSA") with Fortress.
 Pursuant to the terms of the MSA, for a period of five years, Fortress will render advisory and consulting services to the Company.
 Services provided under the MSA may include, without limitation, (i) advice and assistance concerning any and all aspects of the Company's operations, clinical trials, financial planning and strategic transactions and financings and (ii) conducting relations on behalf of the Company with accountants, attorneys, financial advisors and other professionals (collectively, the "Services").
 The Company is obligated to utilize clinical research services, medical education, communication and marketing services and investor relations/public relation services of companies or individuals designated by Fortress, provided those services are offered at market prices.
 However, the Company is not obligated to take or act upon any advice rendered from Fortress and Fortress shall not be liable for any of its actions or inactions based upon their advice.
-Fortress and its affiliates, including all members of the Company's Board of Directors, have been contractually exempt from fluciary duties to the Company relating to corporate opportunities.
-In consideration for the Services, the Company will pay Fortress an annual consulting fee of \$0.5 million (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
-For the three months ended September 30, 2016 and 2015, the Company recorded \$0.1 million, respectively, as expense related to this agreement.
-For the nine months ended September 30, 2016 and for the period from March 13, 2015 (inception) to September 30, 2015, the Company recorded \$0.4 million
+Fortress and its affiliates, including all members of the Company's Board of Directors, have been contractually exempt fillion (the "Annual Consulting Fee"), payable in advance in equal quarterly installments on the first business day of each calendar quarter in each year, provided, however, that such Annual Consulting Fee shall be increased to \$1.0 million for each calendar year in which the Company has net assets in excess of \$100 million at the beginning of the calendar year.
+For three months ended March 31, 2017 and 2016, the Company recorded approximately \$0.1 million and \$0.1 million, respectively, as expense related to this agreement.